particle-iot/docs/src/content/reference/SDKs/ios.md

 - CameOnline (device came online)
 - WentOffline (device went offline)
 - FlashStarted (OTA flashing started)
-- FlashSucceeded (OTA flashing succeeded - new uesr firmware app is live)
+- FlashSucceeded (OTA flashing succeeded - new user firmware app is live)
 - FlashFailed (OTA flashing process failed - user firmware app was not updated)
 - AppHashUpdated (a new app which is different from last one was flashed to the device)
 - EnteredSafeMode (device has entered safe mode due to firmware dependency issue )